kamermanpr/SPARS/outputs/4A-stimulus-response-4.md

 # Import and cleaning

-For details on the importing and cleaning of the data, please refer to: _4A-stimulus-response-1.html_.
+For details on the importing and preliminary cleaning of the data, please refer to: _4A-stimulus-response-1.html_.